We all say we love dogs, and yet we spend most of the time changing them.

 We change their appearance and their natural behavior, domesticate, civilize and humanize them.
-We neuter and sterilize them, crop their ears and dock their tails.
-We have a prosperous industry and commerce of accessories and gizmos to turn our dogs into something they are not.
+We neuter and sterilize, crop their ears and dock their tails.
+We have a prosperous industry and commerce of accessories and gizmos and a zillion dog trainers to turn our dogs into something they are not.

 Learn more in our course Ethology and Behaviorism.
 Based on Roger Abrantes’ book “Animal Training My Way—The Merging of Ethology and Behaviorism,” this online course explains and teaches you how to create a stable and balanced relationship with any animal.
 It analyses the way we interact with our animals, combines the best of ethology and behaviorism and comes up with an innovative, yet simple and efficient approach to animal training.
 A state-of-the-art online course in four lessons including videos, a beautiful flip-pages book, and quizzes.